Coastal Infrastructure Accounting

 3.2.1 Capital Stock Measurement

-Coastal infrastructure assets should be valued following SNA principles for produced non-financial assets.
-The preferred approach is market-equivalent valuation using the perpetual inventory method (PIM).
+Coastal infrastructure assets should be valued following SNA principles for produced non-financial assets using the perpetual inventory method (PIM).
+For PIM principles and price index selection, see TG-3.1 Asset Accounts.

 The PIM requires: